 is likely that adhesive will work for you even if it didn’t work with other

 prostheses you might have tried.
 Some prostheses are made with materials which

 are not compatible with adhesive.
-Others are simply too stiff to allow for
+Other prosthesis are simply too stiff and hard to allow for

 For more information see Adhesives